 To register your interest, or if you have any questions about the marketing apprenticeships, contact Angie Annies on:

 The College is approved by the Institute of Apprenticeships and is listed on the Register of Training Apprentice Providers (RoTAP).
-It is also member of the Association of Employment and Learning Providers (AELP).
+It is also member of the Association of Employment and Learning Providers (AELP) and an End Point Assessment (EPA) Organisation for the PR and Communications assistant apprenticeship.